FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/tracking-edge-cases.md

 If your shop offers discount prices you need to change the returned data in order to track the discount price instead of the normal price.

 #### The Problem
-FACT-Finder is using `Field Roles` to identify the field which should be used for specific actions.
+FactFinder is using `Field Roles` to identify the field which should be used for specific actions.

 **Example Field Roles**
 ```javascript